LouvAndTech/Desk_clock/README.md

 #### <ins>Hardware :
 - ESP32
 - e-paper display
+- the IDE arduino

 *The e-paper display that i use is a GDEW042T2, you can find it from Good Display or waveshare. it's not mandatory, but you'll propably need to tinker a bit if you choose another one.*

+*You'll probably need some librairies, you can find them all in the arduino librairies manager.*

 #### <ins>Software :